A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Proofs and Derivations

 Here we collect the one-point and two-point deterministic equivalent relationships from \cite{atanasov2024scalingRenormalization,Atanasov2025TwoPoint,bach2024highDimRMT_doubleDescent}, rewritten in a unified notation.

-\paragraph{Set up} Using similar notation as \citet{bach2024highDimRMT_doubleDescent}, we consider data matrix $X\in\R^{n\times d}$, where each row is an i.i.d. sample $\x_i$.
+\paragraph{Setup} Using similar notation as \citet{bach2024highDimRMT_doubleDescent}, we consider data matrix $X\in\R^{n\times d}$, where each row is an i.i.d. sample $\x_i$.
 The population covariance of these samples is denoted as $\Sig$.
-The key object of analysis is their empirical covariance
+The key object of analysis is their empirical covariance , which we will assume lies in a Wishart-like universality class \cite{bach2024highDimRMT_doubleDescent,silverstein1995strongConvergence}.
 We use $\gamma=d/n$ to denote the aspect ratio of $X$, i.e. the dimensionality of data over the number of data points.
+We use $\mathrm{Tr}$ to denote the normal trace of a matrix, and $\tr$ to denote the normalized trace, i.e. $\tr[M]=\frac 1d\mathrm{Tr}[M]$ for a $d\times d$ matrix $M$.

-\paragraph{Self-consistency equation for renormalized variable} The spectral properties of a matrix are determined by the Stieltjes transform.
+\paragraph{Self-consistency equation for the renormalized noise scale} The spectral properties of a matrix are determined by the Stieltjes transform.
 We consider the Stieltjes transform of the kernel matrix $\frac 1n XX^{\top}$, defined as $\hat \varphi(z):=\Tr[(XX^{\top}-nzI)^{-1}]$.
-At the large matrix limit, the limiting variable $\varphi(z)$ satisfy the following self consistent equation,
+In the large-matrix limit, the limiting variable $\varphi(z)$ satisfies the following self-consistent equation,

-where $\mu(s)$ is the limiting spectral measure of the population covariance $\Sig$.
+where $\nu(s)$ is the limiting spectral measure of the population covariance $\Sig$.
 This follows from the leave-one-out arguments in the Appendix of \citet{bach2024highDimRMT_doubleDescent}, as well as \citet{bai2010spectralbook,ledoit2011eigenvectors}.

 This can be translated to the self-consistent equation of the renormalized ridge variable $\kappa(z):=\frac{1}{\varphi(-z)}$, which is used throughout the paper,